gribskov/RNA/README.md

  * options
    - -c \<int> minimum number of counts to include paired bases as a stem (default=50)
    - -m \<int> minimum number of paired bases in a stem (default=3)

+## Job manager ##
+A large scale analysis, or even one with only a few hundred sequences, requires executing workflows of multiple programs from the RNAstructure and XIOS RNA packages.
+If executed as individual jobs on a compute cluster, thousands of jobs may need to be launched and tracked.
+On computers with large multi-processor compute nodes, the clusters we use typically use have 128-256 cpus, it is more efficient to run a single job that internally manages the usage of the cpus.
+We provide a flexible job manager in *new_manager/manager.py* for running arbitrary pipelines in a ***SLURM*** controlled cluster environment

+Features
+1. Can run pipelines with any number of steps using a ***YAML*** formatted file to define the workflow
+2. Allows symbols to be used to define workflow steps.
+3. All workflow steps are logged with timestamps.
+3. When processes are terminated due to expiration of the time limit, the workflow can automatically restart from the last successful step.

 ## Libraries - file to import (classes,...) ##
 More details to come